opensearch-project/project-website/_authors/osci_2023/danhdav.markdown

 github: danhdav
 ---

-**Daniel Hori Davila** is a current undergraduate student at The University of Texas at Dallas.
+**Daniel Hori Davila** is a current undergraduate at The University of Texas at Dallas.
 He has back-end and full-stack software development experience.